yussufsh/deploy-ibm-cloud-private/docs/deploy-openstack-terraform.md

 packages installed.
 Those packages are:

 * docker-ce
-  ICP Enterprise Edition users should use the ICP-provided docker package and the docker_download_location variable in variables.tf to specify the download url.
+  ICP Enterprise Edition users should use the ICP-provided docker tar ball and the docker_download_location variable in variables.tf to specify the download url.

   Other ppc64le users should use the following Unicamp repository: